citizendialogkitproject/citizen-dialog-kit/README.md

 (Please unplug the Electron from the battery and any USB cables before wiring up anything.)

-This is straightforward, I used the supplied bundle of cables with the white connector connecting to the “e-Paper HAT”, and extended these with standard “Dupont cables” (with the same colors) to plug them into the breadboard (on which the Electron was plugged in).
+This is straightforward, use the supplied bundle of cables with the white connector connecting to the “e-Paper HAT”, and extended these with standard “Dupont cables” (with the same colors) to plug them into the breadboard (on which the Electron was plugged in).
 The breadboard isn’t necessary, one can also just connect the supplied bundle of cables directly to the relevant pins of the Electron.
 But the breadboard becomes needed later on when connecting buttons etc.

 The pin mapping is as follows.
 On the left are the pins of the Electron (they are labeled on the top as well as on the side of the Electron, or one can use the supplied graphic cardboard).
 On the right are the pins on the white connector on the “e-Paper HAT”.
-In between is the color of the cables, at least the ones I got (not assuming they are the same, please check!).
+In between is the color of the cables (please check!).

 * 3V3 - red - 3V3
 * GND - black - GND